wision/node-jsonrpc2/README.md

 # node-jsonrpc2

-This is a JSON-RPC 2.0 server and client library for node.js.
+JSON-RPC 2.0 server and client library, with `HTTP` (with `Websocket` support) and `TCP` endpoints

-This fork is a rewrite with proper testing and linted code, compatible with node >= 0.8
+This fork is a rewrite with proper testing framework, linted code, compatible with node >= 0.8, class inheritance, and added functionalities

 ## Install